lightec-xyz/zkBTC-Security/README.md

 Nonetheless, our security architecture does not rely on the actual block interval.
 We use the expected 10 minutes and then `allowance` to handle any variation.
 So if the supposed situation does happen, then instead of invalid deposits being accepted, valid deposits might get declined as the checkpoint depth requirement cannot be met, but only temporarily.

-To recover from this situation, the mainnet must have mined blocks faster than the 600+150 seconds allowance to compensate for the 'lost depth'.
+To recover from this situation, the mainnet must have mined blocks faster than the 10-minute expectation to compensate for the 'lost depth'.
 This could happen a while after the attacker has stopped without gains, or more honest hashing power joins the mining as their owners see the opportunity or the difficulty adjustment results in a lower difficulty due to a prolonged average block interval and hence faster block mining.

 ### Defense in Depth - Replacing Chain Tip Signature with More Depth Requirements